High Rollers

-High Rollers is an American television game show that involved contestants trying to win prizes by rolling dice.
-The format was based on the dice game shut the box.
+High Rollers is an American television game show created by Merrill Heatter.
+Two contestants compete to answer trivia questions and gain control of an oversized set of dice, which they then roll to eliminate the numbers 1 through 9 from a game board in order to win cash and prizes.
+It is an adaptation of the standard dice game shut the box.

 High Rollers debuted on July 1, 1974, as part of NBC's daytime lineup.
 In September 1975, an accompanying series was launched in syndication and aired once weekly on local stations.
 Both of these series ended in 1976, with the daytime series ending on June 11, 1976.
 Alex Trebek was the host for these series.
 On April 24, 1978, NBC brought High Rollers back with Trebek hosting and aired it until June 20, 1980, when it was one of three series cancelled to make room for The David Letterman Show.
 The series was produced by Heatter-Quigley Productions.
+From 1987 to 1988, a second revival aired in syndication, hosted by Wink Martindale.

 Gameplay

 Basics

 Two contestants competed.
 The object was to remove the digits 1 through 9 from a game board by rolling an oversized pair of dice.
 To determine who gained control of the dice, the host asked a toss-up question.
 The answers were usually multiple-choice, true/false, or yes/no. The first contestant to buzz in received the chance to answer, and answering correctly won control.
 If that contestant did not answer correctly, control went to the opponent.

 Once in control, a contestant could either roll the dice or pass them to the opponent.
 After rolling, the contestant had to remove one or more digits from the board that added up to the total on the dice.
 For example, if a 10 were rolled, the contestant could remove any available combination that added up to that number: 1-9, 2–8, 3–7, 4–6, 1–2–7, 1–3–6, 1–4–5, 2–3–5, or 1–2–3–4, providing that none of the digits within the combination had already been removed.
 Contestants banked prizes by removing individual numbers or combinations of them, depending on the rules.

 A "bad roll" occurred if the total showing on the dice did not correspond with any combination of the digits still in play.
 Contestants making a bad roll immediately lost the game unless they had an insurance marker (see below).
 A contestant clearing the last digit from the board won the game.
 The winner of each game received any prizes that were banked, or $100 if no prizes had been banked.
 The first contestant to win two games won the match and advanced to the Big Numbers bonus round.